Stephen Stanko

-Stephen Christopher Stanko (born January 13, 1968,Guantánamo Bay Naval Base, Cuba) is an American convicted murderer, who killed two people and raped a teenage girl in Murrells Inlet, South Carolina in 2005.
+Stephen Christopher Stanko (January 13, 1968 – June 13, 2025) was an American prisoner who was convicted of the 2005 murders of two people in South Carolina, as well as the kidnapping and rape of the teenage daughter of one of his murder victims.
+He was executed for his crimes on June 13, 2025.

 Prior to the murders

+Stanko was born at Guantanamo Bay Naval Base on January 13, 1968.
 Before his murder conviction, Stanko had been incarcerated for assault and kidnapping in 1996.
-Stanko was released from prison in 2004 after serving 8 years of the 10-year sentence.
+Stanko was released from prison in 2004 after serving 8½ years of a 10-year sentence.
 While in prison, he co-authored Living in Prison: A History of the Correctional System With an Insider's View.
 (The book was written during his first incarceration.)

 Stanko has been described as "a highly intelligent, polished ex-convict who didn't mind talking about his life in prison or the book he'd written about it."

-After his release in 2004, Stanko moved to Myrtle Beach, renting a room in the home of a Socastee widow for almost a year.
+After his release in 2004, Stanko moved to Myrtle Beach, renting a room for almost a year.
 His parole officer visited the home to ensure his landlady was aware of his background, which he had disclosed when applying for the rental.
 His relationship with his landlady was uneventful other than his occasionally being late with the rent.
 He often complained about his difficulty getting a job because of his background, although he had one or two brief employments.
 He abruptly moved out after almost a year, moving to a friend's home in exchange for keeping an eye on her elderly mother.

 The murders

 About one year after being released from prison, Stanko began doing library research, supposedly for a second book.
-While doing this research, he befriended librarian Laura Ling and eventually moved in with her as her boyfriend.
+While doing this research, he befriended librarian Laura Ling and eventually moved in with her and her boyfriend.
 He also had developed a seemingly friendly relationship with a library patron, Henry Turner.

-In April 2005, Stanko strangled Laura Ling (43) shot Henry Lee Turner (74) dead and sexually assaulted and slit the throat of Ling's teenage daughter, who survived and made the 911 call for help.
+In April 2005, Stanko strangled Laura Ling (43), shot Henry Lee Turner (74) dead, and sexually assaulted and slit the throat of Ling's teenage daughter, who survived and made the 911 call for help.
 He was convicted of these charges after trials in which an insanity defense was used.
-The Ling trial was held in 2006, and the Turner trial in 2009.
-Following the convictions, he was sentenced to death in both cases.

 Articles on Jeffrey Dahmer, Green River killer Gary Ridgway, and other serial killers were found in Stanko's home.
 According to a police spokesperson: "He either was just interested in serial killers, or he was becoming a serial killer."

-After a nationwide manhunt, based on tips received after the posting of a $10,000 reward for information leading to his capture, Stanko was arrested without incident by the U.S. Marshals Service in Augusta, Georgia on April 12, 2005.
+After a nationwide manhunt, based on tips received after the posting of a $10,000 reward for information leading to his capture, Stanko was arrested without incident by the U.S. Marshals Service in Augusta, Georgia on April 12, 2005, as he was able to hide discreetly around the Augusta area during the 2005 Masters Tournament.